The Problem

 Can North Idaho’s Housing Crisis be solved?
 YES.

-There were also differences in financial household type and age of householder.
+Differences in financial household type and age of householder in Kootenai County:

 The percentage of households able to afford a home fell from 75% in 2016 to 20% in 2023.